• Target level of study

 Professional integration

-The TEE license offers a professionalization pathway (GPTP) explicitly aimed at an outlet at the end of the license, at a senior technician level, in the field of pollution management and prevention.
-This course is supported by a regional network of companies and an excellent professional integration from the end of the license.
+The TEE bachelor's degree offers a professionalization pathway (GPTP) with the explicit aim of leading to a job at the end of the bachelor's degree, at senior technician level, in the field of pollution management and prevention.
+This pathway is supported by a regional network of companies, and offers excellent professional integration right from the end of the bachelor's degree.

 Read more